Historical Markers in

 In the second half of the 20th century, the Bronx faced considerable challenges, including widespread poverty, crime rates, and urban decay.
 The borough experienced significant unrest and social strife during the 1970s and 1980s, symbolized by the South Bronx's devastated neighborhoods.
 However, in recent years, the Bronx has shown signs of revitalization and resurgence, with ongoing redevelopment initiatives, improvements in infrastructure, and a growing economy.
 The borough has also maintained its cultural richness, with vibrant communities, diverse industries, and iconic landmarks like Yankee Stadium and the Bronx Zoo.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bronx County, New York.
+This timeline provides a condensed summary of the historical journey of Bronx County, New York.

 • 1914 - Bronx County is established as a separate county in New York City.